 Using an inadequate amplifier to drive the analog input.
 As explained in THE ANALOG INPUT, the capacitance seen at the input alternates between 3 pF and 4 pF with the clock.
 This dynamic capacitance is more difficult to drive than is a fixed capacitance, and should be considered when choosing a driving device.
-The LMH6702 has been found to be a good device for driving the ADC08060.
+The LMH6702 and the LMH6628 have been found to be good devices for driving the ADC08100.